Arizona Bowl: Sponsorship

 The first five editions of the bowl were sponsored by NOVA Home Loans and were officially known as the NOVA Home Loans Arizona Bowl.
 The company declined to renew its sponsorship in 2020.
 On December 23, 2020, it was announced that real estate agency Offerpad had signed on as the title sponsor of the game, making it the Offerpad Arizona Bowl.

-On July 27, 2021, Barstool Sports was announced as the title sponsor of the game beginning in 2021.
-On August 10, the Pima County Board of Supervisors voted to pull its nearly $40,000 in funding for the game, citing objections to "inflammatory statements" that had been made in the past by its founder David Portnoy.
+On July 27, 2021, Barstool Sports was announced as the title sponsor of the game.
+On August 10, the Pima County Board of Supervisors voted to pull its nearly $40,000 in funding for the game, citing objections to "inflammatory statements and tweets" made in the past by David Portnoy, founder of Barstool Sports, including a post from 2010: "Though I never condone rape, if you’re a Size 6 and wearing skinny jeans, you kind of deserve to be raped, right?"
+Barstool Sports Arizona Bowl remained the bowl's official name through the 2023 playing.
+On May 6, 2024, Snoop Dogg's drink brand, Gin & Juice by Dre and Snoop, became the new Arizona Bowl title sponsor, with the bowl officially named the Snoop Dogg Arizona Bowl presented by Gin & Juice.